changeworld/azure-docs.pl-pl/articles/iot-central/core/howto-manage-iot-central-from-portal.md

 ---
-title: Zarządzaj IoT Central z Azure Portal | Microsoft Docs
+title: Manage IoT Central from the Azure portal | Microsoft Docs
-description: W tym artykule opisano sposób tworzenia aplikacji IoT Central i zarządzania nimi z poziomu Azure Portal.
+description: This article describes how to create and manage your IoT Central applications from the Azure portal.
 services: iot-central
 ms.service: iot-central
 author: dominicbetts